eastgenomics/eggd_conductor/README.md

 **Optional keys per executable dictionary**:

 - `depends_on` (list): Where an executables input(s) are dependent on the output of a previous job(s), these should be defined as a list of strings.
 This relies on using the `analysis_X` key, where `X` is the number of the dependent executable to collect the output from
-    - (e.g. `"output_dirs": ["analysis_1"]`, where the job is dependent on the first executable)
+    - (e.g. `"output_dirs": ["analysis_1"]`, where the job is dependent on the first executable completing successfully before starting)
 - `sample_name_delimeter` (str): string to split sample name on and pass to where `INPUT-SAMPLE-NAME` is used.
-Useful for passing as input where full sample name is not wanted (i.e. for displaying in report)
+Useful for passing as input where full sample name is not wanted (i.e. for displaying in a report)
 - `details` (str): not parsed by the app but useful for adding verbosity to the config when reading by humans
 - `url` (str): same as above for `details`, just acts as a reference to GitHub provenance of what is being used for analysis